hitsub/CookieAssistant/README.md

     - If "ElderPledge" or "ElderCovenant" is valid on Halloween, "Revoke Elder Covenant" will be purchased automatically.
     - If feature "Auto purchase ElderPledge" is enabled on Halloween, it will be automatically disabled.
     - By using this function together with "Auto click GoldenCookie", "Auto buy Upgrades" and "Auto destroy Wrinklers", you can fully automate the acquisition of all upgrades of seasons.
+  - Auto buy buildings
+    - If "Auto train Dragon" feature turned on, this feature purchases up to 350 buildings until they are fully trained.
+  - Auto set spirits to slots in the pantheon
+    - Spirit Set will only be performed when the Pantheon slot is empty.
+    - Spirit sets are a regular procedure and will not be performed during the cool time.
+  - Auto train dragon and set auras
+    - Auras are set only when the dragon is fully grown.
   - Setting the interval for the above features
   - Check update this mod
 - JP